Serhiy Shcherbakov: Career

 He capped for USSR U-20 team at the 1991 FIFA World Youth Championship.
-He shared the golden shoe with Pedro Pineda in that tournament as the highest scorer with 4 goals.
+He shared the golden shoe with Pedro Pineda in that tournament as the highest scorer with four goals.
 In 1991 following the performance of the Soviet youth teams, Scherbakov was invited to PSV Eindhoven where he spent six weeks, but for uncertain reasons was not able to sign a contract.
 After receiving an offer from Sporting in 1992 he did not think twice.

 Shcherbakov had been brought to Sporting CP by Bobby Robson who also joined the club in July 1992.
 At that time among his assistants Robson had José Mourinho.
 Robson was complaining about "terrible situation" in the club and periodically had arguments with the club's president.
 The manager was fired following their Uefa Cup exit against Casino Salzburg during winter break of the 1993–94 season with Sporting CP in the lead.
-The players hosted a dinner party for him, but afterwards Sergey was involved in a serious car accident that left him paralysed from the waist down, and has used a wheelchair ever since.
+The players hosted a dinner party for him, but afterwards Shcherbakov was involved in a serious car accident that left him paralysed from the waist down, and has used a wheelchair ever since.
 Shcherbakov went to a pub used by the Russian community, stayed until early hours and then shot a set of traffic lights.
 His car was hit side on.
 Had he been wearing the seat belt, the injuries would have been minor.
 The Resident newspaper also reported that he had been "over the legal alcohol limit" at the time and had jumped a red light.
 The accident fractured Shcherbakov's skull and his spinal column in three places.
-During rehabilitation he vowed he would once again don the Sporting jersey on the pitch someday but he never regained use of his legs.
+During rehabilitation he vowed he would once again don the Sporting jersey on the pitch someday, but he never regained use of his legs.
 After the crash, Sir Bobby Robson said that had the crash not happened, Shcherbakov would have gone on to become one of the best midfielders in Europe.
 He was only 22.

+Later life

-Currently, he is working with several football-related charities, such as the Federation of Football that unites football lovers that have cerebral paralysis, as well as a youth scout, and lives in Moscow.
+Shcherbakov works with several football-related charities, such as the Federation of Football that unites football lovers that have cerebral paralysis, as well as a youth scout, and lives in Moscow.